nr-jmcevoy/code_challenge/README.md

 This project uses [Gradle](https://gradle.org/) to build and package the project.
 Please ensure Gradle is installed on your machine.

-To run this project as a container please ensure that (docker)[https://www.docker.com/get-started] is installed on your machine.
+To run this project as a container please ensure that [Docker](https://www.docker.com/get-started) is installed on your machine.

 ## Build

 To build the project `cd` into the root directory and run `./gradlew build`.

 This should run all tests and build the project.
-This will also generate an executable `jar` file called `code_challenge.jar` located in `./app/build/libs`.
+This will also generate an executable `.jar` file called `code_challenge.jar` located in `./app/build/libs`.

 ## Running with Gradle